GlasshouseVentureStudio/glasshouse-stack/README.md

 # ![GVSStack](./assets/gvs-stack.svg)

-This is an official React design system starter powered by Turborepo.
+This Turborepo is home to various libraries made by [Glasshouse](https://www.glasshouseventure.studio/) developers.

 Versioning and package publishing is handled by [Changesets](https://github.com/changesets/changesets) and fully automated with GitHub Actions.

 ## What's inside?